facebookresearch/radioactive-watermark/README.md

 </p>

-We are excited to share that our work, which is now open-sourced, was accepted as a **spotlight at NeurIPS 2024**.
-This repository contains the code and additional resources related to our paper.
+This repository contains the code and additional resources related to the paper published NeurIPS 2024 (spotlight).
 For more detailed information, please refer to: